Resident234/php.net/pages/www.php.net_function.include.php.md

 include(dirname(dirname(__FILE__)) . &apos;/prepend.php&apos;);
 ?>
 ```

---

-This way, the prepend.php at the top always gets executed and you&apos;ll have no path handling headaches.
+<br>--<br><br>This way, the prepend.php at the top always gets executed and you&apos;ll have no path handling headaches.
 Just remember to set the auto_prepend_file directive on your .htaccess files for each subdirectory where you have web-accessible scripts.

 #